 From the 1980s through the early 1990s, the medical school greatly increased the scope and depth of its clinical services.
 Initially, outpatient care was provided by medical school faculty physicians through the Family Care Outpatient Center, which was located in the former C&O Hospital on Sixth Avenue in Huntington.
 The family care center evolved into John Marshall Medical Services, Inc., and was later renamed University Physicians & Surgeons, Inc., in 1994.

 By the mid-1990s, the need for new and expanded clinical space became clear.
-Beginning in 1998, Marshall opened three new multi-million dollar outpatient health care facilities—Marshall University Medical Center, Erma Ora Byrd Clinical Center and Edwards Comprehensive Cancer Center.
+Beginning in 1998, Marshall opened three new multi-million dollar outpatient health care facilities—Marshall University Medical Center, Erma Ora Byrd Clinical Center and Edwards Cancer Institute.

-In 2012, the highly-qualified health care providers of Marshall University’s Joan C. Edwards School of Medicine, became collectively known as Marshall Health.
-Our providers care for patients at more than 40 locations throughout southern West Virginia, southern Ohio and eastern Kentucky.
-Offering the latest in multi-disciplinary care, Marshall Health is the largest, most comprehensive health care provider group in the region.
+In 2012, the health care providers of Marshall University’s Joan C. Edwards School of Medicine, became collectively known as Marshall Health.
+Following more than a decade of growth throughout southern West Virginia, southern Ohio and eastern Kentucky, Marshall Health joined its primary teaching hospitals in 2023 to form Marshall Health Network, a premier academic health system committed to training, growing and retaining a skilled health care workforce driven to deliver world-class care.